xinyuuuuuuuuu/Asg-1/README.md

 w3schoolds - i have referenced w3schools for some of my code as i was unsure on how to fix it.

 Testing
 It works fine on the broweser.
-It is awkward on mobile, since i  did not have enough time to do the media query.
+However, it is awkward on mobile, since i  did not have enough time to do the media query.